ReubenBond/orleans/src/Documentation/grains/cancellation_tokens.md

 ---
 layout: page
 title: Grain cancellation tokens
+uid: cancellation_tokens
 ---

 # Grain cancellation tokens

 The Orleans runtime provides mechanism called grain cancellation token, that enables the developer to cancel an executing grain operation.

 ## Description

 **GrainCancellationToken** is a wrapper around standard **.NET System.Threading.CancellationToken**, which enables cooperative cancellation between threads, thread pool work items or Task objects, and can be passed as grain method argument.

 A **GrainCancellationTokenSource** is a object that provides a cancellation token through its Token property and sends a cancellation message by calling its  ``Cancel`` method.